 Is XPO Safe?

-Along with forex trading scams, this platform is also spreading a Ponzi scheme, which is visible through the following red flags:
+XPO is not only a forex trading scam, but also this platform is spreading a Ponzi scheme, which is visible through the following red flags:

 - Guaranteed High Returns: XPO.ru promises “daily profits,” “instant payouts,” or “AI-powered high yield investments.”
 Legitimate platforms never guarantee fixed daily earnings.